apache/druid/docs/development/extensions-contrib/iceberg.md

 The local catalog type can be used for catalogs configured on the local filesystem.
 Set the `icebergCatalog` type to `local`.
 You can use this catalog for demos or localized tests.
 It is not recommended for production use cases.
 The `warehouseSource` is set to `local` because this catalog only supports reading from a local filesystem.

+## REST catalog

+To connect to an Iceberg REST Catalog server, configure the `icebergCatalog` type as `rest`.
+The Iceberg REST Open API spec gives catalogs greater control over the implementation and in most cases, the `warehousePath` does not have to be provided by the client.
+Security credentials may be provided in the `catalogProperties` object.

 ## Downloading Iceberg extension